openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 the certificate inside to configure HAProxy if the secret is present and if the following pre-conditions are met:

+- Validations done by API server as part of [AllocateHost()](https://github.com/openshift/openshift-apiserver/blob/bd2a35e58172010c658f4d8f4dff8f9f0eac187d/pkg/route/apiserver/registry/route/strategy.go#L75)

+  -  Any user that is creating a route which has a non-empty `.spec.tls.externalCertificate`, will need  `create` permission on the `routes/custom-host` sub-resource.
+     -  [certSet](https://github.com/openshift/library-go/blob/f03310f6a5328b76d1a268695120cdf5326dfdb3/pkg/route/hostassignment/assignment.go#L34) will be `true` if `.spec.tls.externalCertificate` is specified.
+     -  This pre-check aligns with existing implementation of `.spec.tls.certificate` field.

-- Validations done by API server as part of [ValidateRoute()](https://github.com/openshift/openshift-apiserver/blob/aac3dd5bf0547e928103a0f718ca104b1bb13930/pkg/route/apis/route/validation/validation.go#L21),
+- Validations done by API server as part of [ValidateRoute()](https://github.com/openshift/openshift-apiserver/blob/aac3dd5bf0547e928103a0f718ca104b1bb13930/pkg/route/apis/route/validation/validation.go#L21)

-  - The router serviceaccount must have permission to read this secret.
+  - The router serviceaccount must have permission to get/list/watch this secret.
     - The role and rolebinding to provide this access must be provided by the user.
+  - The secret should be in the same namespace as that of the route.
+  - The secret should be of type `kubernetes.io/tls`.
   - CEL validations and openshfit/library-go will enforce that both `.spec.tls.certificate` and `.spec.tls.externalCertificate`
     are not specified on the route at the same time.
-Since CEL validations are not run on Openshift API server, the same validation will be done as part of `ValidateRoute()`.
+Since CEL validations are not run on OpenShift API server, the same validation will be done as part of `ValidateRoute()`.

-- New validation added to the API server as `ValidateHostExternalCertificate()`

-  - Any route that is updated or created which has a non-empty `.spec.tls.externalCertificate`, will need additional permission checks done as changing the certificate also affects `.spec.host` or `.spec.subdomain`.
-Meaning any user that is updating the certificate must also have `create` and `update` permission on the `custom-host` sub-resource.
-  - Any user that does not have both of these permissions will not be allowed to update/create routes that use `.spec.tls.externalCertificate`.
-  - This validation function will be invoked before `ValidateHostUpdate()`.
-  - Refer to [Drawbacks](#drawbacks) for additional details.

 - Validations done by API server as part of [ValidateHostUpdate()](https://github.com/openshift/openshift-apiserver/blob/bd2a35e58172010c658f4d8f4dff8f9f0eac187d/pkg/route/apiserver/registry/route/strategy.go#L96)

-  - If the old route or the new route uses `.spec.tls.externalCertificate` this validation will always have the precondition [certificateChangeRequiresAuth()](https://github.com/openshift/library-go/blob/d8d3f3f8a9e4a82c110a89a13229ce1412a88e4a/pkg/route/hostassignment/assignment.go#L123C29-L123C29) return `true` since we cannot definitively verify if the content of the secret that is referenced has been modified.
-Since the previous validation func (`ValidateHostExternalCertificate()`) would have already validation user permissions, we can safely make this assumption.
+  - If the new route uses `.spec.tls.externalCertificate`,  this validation will always have the precondition [certificateChangeRequiresAuth()](https://github.com/openshift/library-go/blob/d8d3f3f8a9e4a82c110a89a13229ce1412a88e4a/pkg/route/hostassignment/assignment.go#L123C29-L123C29) return `true`, as we cannot definitively verify if the content of the referenced secret has been modified.
+    Even if the secret name remains unchanged, we must assume that the secret content (certificate info) is changed, necessitating authorization.
+  - Updating TLS certificate is contingent on the user having either `create` or `update` permission on the `routes/custom-host` sub-resource.
+  Removal of the TLS certificate is allowed without these permissions check.
+This statement aligns with the existing validation of the `.spec.tls.certificate` field and is also mentioned in [openshift/origin#18177 add update verb to routes/custom-host for admin role](https://github.com/openshift/origin/pull/18177#issuecomment-360660024).
+  - Refer to [Permission requirements on routes/custom-host](#permission-requirements-on-routescustom-host) and [Drawbacks](#exception-in-validations-between-api-server-and-the-router) for additional details.

 - Validations done by the router as part of [ExtendedValidateRoute()](https://github.com/openshift/router/blob/c407ebbc5d8d85daea2ef2d1ba539444a06f4d25/pkg/router/routeapihelpers/validation.go#L158) (contents of secret),